spookeyy/stayManager/README.md

 3. **Reviews and Ratings**
    - Allow customers to leave reviews and ratings for hotels or travel experiences.

 ---

+## Endpoints
+The base url for the backend is; http://localhost:5000 Live view; Coming soon!
+---

 ### Technologies used